-Index constituents must have a market capitalization greater than or equal to $300 million at the time of each reconstitution.
+Market capitalization greater than or equal to $300 million at the time of reconstitution.

-Each constituent is ranked for inclusion using a 100% rules-based methodology described above under “Index Methodology.”
+Each company is ranked for inclusion using a 100% rules-based methodology.

-The selected companies are weighted using a modified market capitalization weighting methodology.
-Each company can have a maximum weight of 4.5% at the time of each reconstitution.
+The companies selected are given a modified market cap weighting.
+Each company can have a maximum weight of 4.5% at the time of reconstitution.

 RISKS AND OTHER CONSIDERATIONS